volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 They are designed for intercepting reading and writing object properties.

-As we already know, the get trap is triggered with the **target** and **property** arguments, which contain information about the target object and the retrieved property respectively:
+As we already know, the get trap is executed with the **target** and **property** arguments, which contain information about the target object and the retrieved property respectively:

 ```javascript
 const handler = {